bilby91/LVTwitterOAuthClient/README.md

 									  andConsumerSecret:@"YourConsumerSecret"];
 ```

-Retrieving the tokens do this:
+For retrieving the tokens do this:
 ```objective-c
     [client requestTokensForAccount:account withHandler:^(NSString *oAuthAccessToken,
     													  NSString *oAuthTokenSecret,